Strain tuning and precision instrumentation

 - Reducing the sample size: using a focused ion beam to prepare small samples into precisely-defined shapes with smooth surfaces, we expect to achieve higher strains.

-Below is an SEM image of a sample that has been shaped with a plasma focused ion beam.
+- Bespoke apparatus that allows much larger samples to be pressurised, in setups compatible with muon spin relaxation and neutron scattering experiments.Below is an SEM image of a sample that has been shaped with a plasma focused ion beam.
 The sample is placed across a ~100 µm-wide gap, and we apply stress by varying the width of this gap.